maoberlehner/markus-oberlehner-net/resources/articles/2017-02-18_css-bem-and-context.md

 Both Harry Roberts and Jonathan Snook go a little further and explain different ways to avoid writing a nested style like that in the first place.
 Harry Roberts suggests to use a so called “BEM mix” and Jonathan Snook explains how to use a BEM modifier class to style `.thing` to avoid styling a specific context but a specific purpose (of “the thing”).

 ## Combining BEM mixes and modifiers
 Harry Roberts doesn't go into much detail about how to use a BEM mix in such a situation and Jonathan Snook states, that a BEM modifier would be a better fit for the problem at hand.
-I'd argue that in many cases a combination of both can be most beneficial.
+I'd argue that in many cases a combination of both can be the most beneficial.

 So how can we use a combination of BEM mixes and modifiers to handle the styling of a thing in the context of another thing?
 Let's build upon Jonathan's example of a `.modal` and a `.button`.
 First we identify **why** the button should look different in the context of a modal and we might end up choosing a modifier like `.button--primary`.
 But there may still be other styles that are specific to the context (the modal) but need to be on the button.
 For example we may want to have a lot of whitespace around the button.
 In situations like those, a BEM mix is the perfect fit.